gkushang/nemo-cucumberjs-framework/README.md

-## Wants to add to your existing repository.
-Follow below 3 steps
+## Wants to add to your existing repository

 1. Copy _acceptance_ folder & _cucumberjs.js & _clean.js_ tasks to your development repo